 To help you navigate the process, we’ve put together all your best options for Maryland student loans, whether you’re looking to borrow one or you need to deal with the loans you already have.
 This can be broken down into three categories:

 - Maryland student loan forgiveness programs

-Once you’ve completed your Free Application for Federal Student Aid, you’ll begin to learn how much money you’ll receive in grants, scholarships, and loans.
+Once you’ve completed the Free Application for Federal Student Aid (FAFSA) and are accepted into a school, you’ll learn how much money you’ll receive in federal grants, scholarships and loans.

 The financial aid award letter you receive will detail your Expected Family Contribution.
 To determine how much money you’ll need to borrow, you have to know much aid you’ll receive.